svix/omniqueue-rs/README.md

 While the exact configuration will depend on the backend used, usage is roughly as follows.

 1. Add `omniqueue` to your `Cargo.toml`.
-All backends are enabled by default including RabbitMQ, Redis (via their stream type), SQS, and an in-memory queue based off ot `tokio` broadcast channel which is perfect for testing.
+All backends are enabled by default including RabbitMQ, Redis (via their stream type), SQS, and an in-memory queue based off of `tokio` broadcast channel which is perfect for testing.

    If you only need some backends, then simply disable the default features, and enable any backends